 We know who we are.

 64 Audio was started by Vitaliy Belonozhko, a sound engineer who has been working with musicians and production companies in the Northwest for more than a decade.
 Not long into his career he discovered the advantages of IEMs over traditional floor "wedges".
-After trying out a few brands it was apparent that a better and a more affordable solution to in-ear monitoring was needed.
+After trying out a few brands it was apparent that a better and a more advanced solution to in-ear monitoring was needed.
 Many months went into sourcing, designing and field-testing the products that are available today.